Greater Sage-Grouse

 Greater sage-grouse were once found across 13 western U.S. states and 3 Canadian provinces.
 Unfortunately, because of oil and gas development, conversion of land for agricultural use, climate change and human development, sage-grouse only inhabit half their historic range.
 Well known for their spectacular mating dances performed on specific mating grounds called "leks," these large birds are icons in the western U.S. and Canada.

-Ranchers of the Northern Great Plains provide a safe haven for grassland birds
+Animals of the Northern Great Plains

 Why They Matter